Eddie Moon: Characterisation

-Storyline development
+Relationships with other characters

 Essex has said that there is a "massive rift" between Eddie and his estranged son, Michael.
 He explained: "When [Eddie] arrives, he has no idea that Michael is around!
 Eddie and Michael haven't really spoken for years, but as a father does, Eddie reaches out and reaches out, trying to mend that."
 Essex opined that Eddie and Michael may be quite similar, but Eddie would not be as manipulative as "the ages are different—with age comes a certain attitude for Eddie that's a bit more philosophical and not so hot-headed."
 It was revealed by Inside Soap that the rift between Michael and Eddie is because Michael's mother committed suicide and Michael found her body but he is convinced that Eddie killed her.
 Essex confirmed that Michael blames Eddie for the death.

 Eddie and Carol meet in Eddie's second episode when he arrives in Walford and she hits him with her car.
 Essex explained: "Afterwards, Eddie and Carol have a bit of a discussion about that—she reckons that she just nudged him, but he reckons that she hit him!
 We see Eddie get thrown up into the air in that scene.
 I've done my own stunts for films in the past, but I didn't do that one!"
 Carol is flattered when Eddie makes a move on her and their relationship could develop at a later time.
 Essex told Soaplife: "There's a spark between [Eddie] and Carol.
 He starts off pushing her away but they get closer when he helps out with Liam.
 Carol thanks Eddie and he kisses her."